eskevv/cal-rusty/README.md

-Command Line w/ Rust :)
-[A Scientific and Programmer Calculator]
+### [A Scientific and Programmer Calculator] - Command Line w/ Rust :)

 *What it does:*
+1. enter a string of math operations into the command line
+2. operations are formatted and shown in order of precedence
+3. colorful output and formatting showing steps

+*TODO:*
 1. choose between scientific and programmer mode
-2. enter a string of math operations into the command line
-3. operations are formatted and shown in order of precedence
-4. colorful output and loading fx
+2. loading fx
-5. file input for multiple calculations
+3. file input for multiple calculations

 *Flexibility:*
 1. operations must be in correct mathematical format obviously